adaptive-democracy/hopeful-path/book/toward-verified-foundations.md

   - These equivalence classes are given a lexicographic ordering where: higher bids rank higher, then lower variable counts rank higher, then being the existing holder of a group of locks ranks higher.
   - Starting with the highest ranked class, all bids that overlap with others in the same class are denied.
 The remaining bids always beat overlapping bids in lower equivalence classes.

-I'll call this exact mechanism a total persistent Harberger auction for ownership of universe variable locks.
+I'll call this exact mechanism a total adaptive Harberger auction for ownership of universe variable locks.

 You'll notice I haven't specified how often this bid resolution process takes place, and haven't placed any restrictions at all on the action recommendations that can be given from bid functions.
 There are three important costs we have to consider: